In today’s digital age, businesses are bursting with data. This data guides everything that happens in your company.

 The question is where to look for data.
 Firstly talk to department heads and managers.
 They know the ins and outs of the realms they operate in and can give you valuable insights that should be added to the KMS.

 Look at various reports generated for internal as well as external use.
 Go through third-party industry reports.
-Recognize the pain points of your audience and try to gather information that can be valuable for readers.
+Recognize the pain points of your audience and try to gather the information that can be valuable for readers.

 5. Write & Organize Content